0verkil/waddle-sim/README.md

 ## Setting up Mechanisms

 The last thing you have to do is set up the mechanisms on your robot, to visualize them and allow your robot to use them.
-See `src/test/com/necessaryevil/waddle/MechanismDemo.kt` for how to do this.
+See `src/test/org/necessaryevil/waddle/MechanismDemo.kt` for how to do this.

 Currently supported mechanisms:

-`MecanumDrivetrain` (special), `LinearExtension`, custom mechanisms.
+`MecanumDrivetrain` (special), `LinearExtension`, `Arm`, `ExtensionArm`, custom mechanisms.

+`MecanumDrivetrain` acts as the only drivetrain class (other drivetrain support coming in the future).
+It allows your robot to manuever around the field.

+`LinearExtension` acts as an extending mechanism, like linear slides or a boxtube, placed at a fixed angle on the robot.

+`Arm` acts as a mechanism with a fixed length that rotates.
+This can represent an arm on outtake slides, a claw, or even a fixed arm that has a whole end effector.

+`ExtensionArm` acts as a mechanism that can both extend and rotate.
+Examples would be pivoting boxtubes and pivoting linear slides.

-Further elaboration on custom mechanisms will come in a future update.
+For custom mechanisms and a full demo, reference `src/test/org/necessaryevil/waddle/FullRobotDemo.kt`.